-Lifting Rings and Lifting Eyes
+Lifting Rings

-The 211 has lifting rings at the bow and at the stern.
-The 210, 216V, 226 and 230 have a bow lifting ring and stern lifting eyes.
+Your Nautique is equipped with bow and stern lifting rings.
 These are designed to lift your boat in a steady and secure manner.
 The winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
-Refer to Section 3 Specifications.
+Refer to Section 3, Specifications.
 The weights listed in the specifications are dry weight.
 You must add the weight of the battery, fuel and gear to the dry weight.